 When to take the SAT or ACT

-The SAT is offered seven times a year: in March, May, June, August, October, November, and December.
-The ACT is also offered seven times a year, but the timeline varies more widely.
-Plan to take either test up to three times to ensure your highest possible score, but wait until you know your score before registering for the next one.
-Once you get the score you want, there’s no need to take it again.
-Retakes can greatly improve your score by increasing your comfort level with the test and allowing more time for review, so it’s smart to retake the test if there’s a possibility of improvement.
+The SAT is offered seven times a year in March, May, June, August, October, November, and December.
+The ACT is also offered seven times a year, but dates may vary slightly each year.
+You should plan to take either test up to three times to ensure your highest possible scores, but wait until you know what you got before registering for the next test date.
+Once you get the scores you want, there’s no need to take either test again.
+Retakes can greatly improve your score by increasing your comfort level with the test and allowing more time for review, so it’s smart to retake the test only if there’s a possibility of improvement.

 If you’re considering test-optional or test-flexible schools in your college search, take the following steps: